Table of Contents

 What is Lift Speed?

-Lift speed is the speed at which the build plate rises from the bottom to the top after each layer’s exposure.
-This speed also defines the speed at which the model is peeled off the FEP.
+Lift speed is the rate at which the build plate rises from the bottom to the top after each layer’s exposure.
+It also defines the speed at which the model is peeled off the FEP film.

 What Lift Speed should you use?

-There are two schools of thought and some controversy regarding this topic.
-Most manufacturers, including AmeraLabs, recommend using lower lift speeds.
-This way, your 3D printer will slowly peel the model from FEP without introducing unnecessary stress.
-This is especially important for inexperienced users as we do not want to add additional factors to an already complicated 3D printing process.
-We recommend using 40–60 mm/min lift speed for normal layers and 5 mm/min for bottom layers.
+There are two main approaches to lift speed, and opinions can differ.
+Most manufacturers, including AmeraLabs, recommend using slower lift speeds to gently peel the model from the FEP, avoiding unnecessary stress.
+This is especially helpful for beginners who want to reduce the complexity of the printing process.
+We recommend 40–60 mm/min for normal layers and 5 mm/min for bottom layers.

-If you are new to 3D printing, start with a slower lift speed.
-Then, feel free to experiment and try faster lift speeds once you are comfortable and consistently get good prints.
+If you’re new to 3D printing, it’s best to start with a slower lift speed.
+As you gain experience and consistently achieve good prints, feel free to experiment with faster lift speeds to see if they improve your results.

-Be careful; some slicers measure this setting in mm/s, while others mm/min.
-So, for example, 1 mm/s would convert to 60 mm/min.
+Be aware that some slicers measure lift speed in mm/s, while others use mm/min.
+For example, 1 mm/s equals 60 mm/min.
+Always check the unit used in your slicer to ensure proper settings.

 Retract Speed